My route through the ITCZ.

 I definitely will return someday to Christmas Island to fish for torpedo-fast bonefish and wily giant trevally (GT).
 The video below captures the excitement of fly fishing for 100 lb GT.

-After two days of relaxing and strolling around scenic Port Vila, I headed to the airport at 5:30am.
-The very professional airport manager arranged customs, fee payment, and fueling for me very quickly.
-I was given permission to startup the engine and obtained my clearance.
+After two days of enjoying scenic Port Vila, I headed to the airport the next morning at 5:30am.
+The very capable airport manager arranged customs, fee payment, and fueling surprisingly quickly.
+Around me, the pilots and ground crew were laughing nervously as I started up the engine and obtained my clearance.
 I gave a thumbs up to my new friends as I taxied between the tightly spaced aircraft to the run-up area.
 The airport was quickly coming to life and I was fortunate to be one of the first aircraft granted permission to take-off.
+I back-taxied and zoom climbed away from the airport.
 At 9000 ft and 50 miles off the coast of Vanuatu, I diverted south in a giant arc to avoid another volcanic plume which had drifted south-east from Vanuatu.

 Fuel consumption notes.
 Approaching overcast Viti Levu, Fiji.